sailinglab/pgm-spring-2019/_pages/project.md

 ### Presentation

 All project teams will present their work at the end of the semester.
+We will have a 2-3-hour long poster session held in NSH atrium on April 30.
-Each team will be given a time slot during which they will give a slide presentation to the class, similar in style to a conference presentation.
+Each team should prepare a poster (similar in style to a conference poster) and present it during the allocated time.
 If applicable, live demonstrations of your software are highly encouraged.

 ## Project Suggestions